-One of the top paying jobs for art and design majors is art director.
-A senior art director in the field of graphic design earns a median salary of $72,500 per year.
-Art directors develop the style of visual elements in a work, forming the vision of what the work should look like and supervising the artists involved designing and crafting those images.
-Many types of projects require art directors, from movies to magazines to packaging of commercial products.
+One of the top-paying jobs for art and design majors is an art director.
+A senior art director in the field of graphic design earns a competitive salary well above $70,000 per year.
+Art directors develop the style of visual elements in a work, forming the vision of what the work should look like and supervising the artists involved in designing and crafting those images.
+Many types of projects require art directors, from movies and magazines to packaging of commercial products.
 The first step toward a career as an art director is to earn a degree from a college or university.

 An Art Director’s Education

 The job of art director is a high-level position.
 Unsurprisingly, candidates for art director jobs need to have a formal education, both for the purpose of building their skills and showing they have the skills and knowledge to succeed.
 A Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) is typically required, according to the United States Bureau of Labor Statistics (BLS).
 If you already know that you are interested in graphic design specifically, then it might make sense for you to major in graphic design from the start.
 However, any art or design major could prepare a student for a career as an art director.
 Common majors for this career path include fine art, industrial design, photography, or any other relevant area of study.

 Some art director positions call for an MFA, or Master of Fine Arts.
 An MFA signifies that a professional artist has completed rigorous courses in a particular art form and is adept at a chosen craft.
 MFA programs for art directors may include film editing; graphic design; or technology-free art, such as drawing or painting.
 In MFA programs, students refine their artistic skills and improve creative techniques.
 Programs prepare students for all types of art careers and provide credentials that allow them to teach courses at colleges and universities.
 If your goal is to become an art director, you may take a series of business classes that supplement your art major.